What is E-way bill?

 An e-way bill is a document issued by the party transporting goods with details of the type of goods being shipped, details about the transporter of the shipment and who it is being sent to, and details on where the journey is beginning from and where it is sent to.

 As per the GST rules, a GST registered person cannot transport goods without an e-way bill if the value of goods exceeds Rs 50,000 (single invoice/bill/delivery challan).
-E-way bills are generated on the eWay Bill Portal.
+E-way bills can be generated on myBillBook billing software.

 Every E-way bill consists of 2 parts.
 Part A and Part B. Part A consists of all the details of the shipment that were mentioned above and a few more that include GSTIN of the receiver, Invoice, the approximate estimation of the value of the goods that are being shipped, HSN code, Airway bill number, and the reason to justify the transport of said goods.